Skip to content

 Startup rules:

-• Service startup, health inspection, and hook execution must stay on structured Docker API paths.
+• Companion container startup, health inspection, and hook execution must stay on structured Docker API paths.

 Permissions and Runtime User Model

 The runtime must execute under a non-root user inside the sandbox.
 Bind-mounted writable paths must remain writable to that runtime user.
-The daemon must not rely on root-only behavior for normal exec, lifecycle, or service orchestration.
+The daemon must not rely on root-only behavior for normal exec, lifecycle, or companion container orchestration.

 Cleanup and Ownership

-agents-sandbox owns cleanup for resources carrying the io.github.1996fanrui.agents-sandbox.* label namespace: primary containers, service containers, dedicated networks, shadow-copy trees, and event/artifact files.
+agents-sandbox owns cleanup for resources carrying the io.github.1996fanrui.agents-sandbox.* label namespace: primary containers, companion containers, dedicated networks, and event/artifact files.

 Docker objects without these labels are never inspected, stopped, or removed by the daemon.
 Ownership must be derivable from runtime state plus namespaced labels without requiring an external product database snapshot.
 Cleanup continues on daemon-owned contexts rather than request-scoped cancellation.